encode/httpx/docs/compatibility.md

 httpx.post(..., data={"message": "Hello, world"})
 ```

-However, for compatibility reasons, we also support using `data=...` for raw
+If you're using a type checking tool such as `mypy`, you'll see warnings issues if using test/byte content with the `data` argument.
-binary and text contents.
+However, for compatibility reasons with `requests`, we do still handle the case where `data=...` is used with raw binary and text contents.

 ## Status Codes